 Decoy Protagonist: Prior to Chapter 20, if not for the fact that Naruto and Hinata are displayed as the two main characters, you could be forgiven for thinking that Kurenai is The Hero of this story.
 Much of the altered backstory and the changes the proverbial nail has wrought are thanks to her mentoring of Team 8, after all.

 Deconstruction Fic: The entire story deconstructs many aspects, plot points, and characterizations of Naruto as a whole.
 Naruto's status as a pariah is the result of something more serious than a case of All the Other Reindeer.
 The teaching methods of a Sink-or-Swim Mentor like Kakashi are shown to be vastly inferior when compared to the more involved methods of Kurenai and Gai.
-The abuse Hinata has to deal with at home has horribly warped her sense of self worth to the point where she would rather die in a pointless duel than lose and be considered a failure again.
-Even Naruto's own style of dress is attacked and addressed in a realistic fashion.
+The abuse Hinata has to deal with at home (albeit much more severe than in canon) has horribly warped her sense of self worth to the point where she would rather die in a pointless duel than lose and be considered a failure again.
+Even Naruto's own style of dress is critiqued.

-Designated Girl Fight: Hinata versus Temari during the Sand/Sound invasion stands out.
+Designated Girl Fight: In addition to the two from the preliminaries, Hinata versus Temari during the Sand/Sound invasion stands out.
 In part because most of the previous group battles involving Team 8 had been against fully male teams (so Hinata and Kurenai tend to fight men more often than not), in part because of the intensity of the fight, as both combatants were desperately trying to defend someone.

 Determinator: Deconstructed during Hinata's fight with Neji, where instead of showing how determined she is toward living up to her and Naruto's ninja way, Kurenai instead interprets Hinata's actions (aka - fighting doggedly) as a failed suicide attempt, followed by a scene in the hospital where Hinata denounces her own existence and confirms Kurenai's suspicions.